 - 35.9% are owned by women

 They're the businesses in your neighborhood or town.
 Like that mom-and-pop stationery store where you buy birthday cards, the fast-food franchise where you pick up dinner on your way home, your local pizza joint, or your dentist.
-You'll find Clover merchants in every US state and across the UK.
+You'll find Clover merchants in your neighborhood.

 The best way to identify what merchants need is to talk to real merchants.
-Don’t be shy about stopping by to chat with the owner or employees at your favorite cafe or retail store, or at your dry cleaner or the salon where you get your hair cut.
+Don’t be shy about stopping by to chat with the owner or employees at your favorite cafe or retail store, or at your dry cleaner, or your hairstylist.

 Find out what it takes to run their business, and what they want to make it better.
 Here are some questions to get started:

 - What takes up too much of your time?